Joint Continuous and Discrete Model Selection via Submodularity: Solving an Equivalent Problem

-At this point, we have obtained \eqref{eq:lemma_two_ineq_2}, and we can follow the argument used in Case 1.
-In both cases then, $\mathbf{x}^*$ is a minimizer in problem \eqref{eq:lattice_opt_problem}. \end{proof}

-This series of results gives rise to Theorem \ref{thm:main_result}, which provides sufficient conditions under which we can transform problem \eqref{eq:lattice_opt_problem}, an optimization problem on two lattices, into problem \eqref{eq:lattice_opt_prob_relax}, a submodular function minimization problem on a single lattice.
+By the optimality of $\mathbf{z}^*$, we see that $\mathbf{x}^*$ must also be optimal for the problem \eqref{eq:lattice_opt_problem}. \end{proof} This series of results gives rise to Theorem \ref{thm:main_result}, which provides sufficient conditions under which we can transform problem \eqref{eq:lattice_opt_problem}, an optimization problem on two lattices, into problem \eqref{eq:lattice_opt_prob_relax}, a submodular function minimization problem on a single lattice.

 \begin{proof} \textit{(Theorem \ref{thm:main_result})}\\ Under Assumptions 1 and 3, Theorem \ref{thm:topkis} states that the function $g + H:\lattwo\rightarrow\mathbb{R}$ is submodular on the lattice $\lattwo$.
 Therefore, solving \eqref{eq:lattice_opt_prob_relax} is a submodular function minimization problem over $\lattwo$, and the first part of the theorem is proved.